knutopia/Modlogr/README.md

 ### Recording
 1. Power on your audio interface and your instrument
 2. Power on the Raspberry Pi.
-Give it a moment to boot and to find the audio interface, until the LED slow-blinks, meaning the Pi is recording.
+It takes the Pi about 45 seconds to boot (15s) and then to find the audio interface (30s).
+During this time, the LED is on (not blinking.)
+Once the LED starts slow-blinking, the Pi is recording.
 3. Make music
 4. When done, power off your audio interface or disconnect it from the Raspberry Pi.
 Within ten seconds or so, the LED will start blinking rapidly, meaning the Pi noticed that the interface is missing and recording has stopped.
 5. Now turn off the Raspberry Pi, or give it time to finish processing raw recordings first.